phaserjs/phaser/README.md

 * BitmapText.font wouldn't update an internal Pixi property (fontName) causing the text to fail to change font (thanks @starnut #1602)
 * Fixed issue in PIXI.Text where it was using the wrong string for descender text measurements.
 * Sprite.loadTexture and Image.loadTexture now no longer call `updateTexture` if the texture given is a RenderTexture.
 This fixes issues with RetroFonts in IE11 WebGL as well as other RenderTexture related IE11 problems (#1310 #1381 #1523)
+* You can now tint animated Sprites in Canvas mode.
+Or change the texture atlas frame of a tinted Sprite or Image.
+Please note that this is pretty expensive (depending in the browser), as the tint is re-applied every time the *frame changes*.
+The Pixi tint cache has also been removed to allow for subtle tint color shifts and to avoid blowing up memory.
+So use this feature sparingly!
+But at least it does now work (#1070)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).